avijeet-trivedi/Connect6/README.md

 ## Overview
 Welcome to the Connect6 Solver project!
 This project is a amalgamation of Hardware-Software Co-design and Game Theory, presenting a novel solution for the classic Connect6 game.
-This detailed description of this work is published in the form of a research paper in "e-Prime - Advances in Electrical Engineering, Electronics and Energy", an Elsevier Journal.
+The detailed description of this work is published in the form of a research paper in "e-Prime - Advances in Electrical Engineering, Electronics and Energy", an Elsevier Journal.

 A. K. Trivedi, S. Garg, and N. Pandey, “Novel hardware/software co-design approach for Connect6 game-solver,” e-Prime - Advances in Electrical Engineering, Electronics and Energy, vol. 7, p.
 100395, Mar.
 2024, doi: [https://doi.org/10.1016/j.prime.2023.100395](https://doi.org/10.1016/j.prime.2023.100395)

 ## Architecture